-Ulundhangkali is a soft silky delicious ebony sweet; it is a traditional south Indian sweetmeat prepared mainly for teenage girls & pregnant women.
-Ulundhu kali is believed to strengthen uterus & bones and it is our customary to serve this kali to a girl when she attains her puberty.
+Ulundhangkali is a soft silky delicious ebony sweet; it is a traditional south Indian sweetmeat prepared when a girl attains puberty.
+As ulundhu kali helps to strengthen uterus & hip bones, it is mainly served to girls during their cycles especially in their first cycle and also to pregnant women.

-This is the traditional breakfast loaded with lots of nutrients served to young girls during their cycle and also to pregnant women.
-It can be absolutely served to children, men & old people also.
-Please click below for their recipes :
+This delicious breakfast can also be served to children, men & old people alike.
+You can click on the images’ captions below for their recipes :

 Our grandmothers never had arthritis & osteoporosis even in their late 80’s.
 I feel if we take this amazing kali once in a month during every cycle, we can also enjoy the same health.
-Nowadays mothers are busy & find it difficult to prepare this kali for their children and for themselves too.
-Hence I have given an easy effective infallible method to cook this delicious healthy sweet.
+Nowadays mothers are busy & find it difficult to prepare this kali for their family.
+Hence I have given an easy effective infallible method to cook this delicious healthy sweet as below:

 First we have to keep a stock of black gram flour as it is not available in the market.
 Wash whole black gram (half or one Kg), dry them under sun, get them ground into a fine flour from flour mill & store in an airtight container.
-You can add raw rice in the ratio of 1:4 (rice:lentil) before taken to flour mill, if you want your kali a bit firm.
+If your girl child does not like slimy kali, you can add raw rice in the ratio of 1:3 or 1:4 (rice:lentil) before taken to a flour mill.

 - Palm jaggery (karuppati) – 1 cup (200 g)

 - Sesame oil (nallennai) – 1/4 cup (50 ml)

 - Dried ginger powder (chukku podi) – 1 tsp